rakeshcheekatimala/react-graphql-event-booking/README.md

+Sample Project That is Created using Nodejs , Express, Mongodb and Graphql.

 # GraphQL
     * It helps to request the data the client is interested for.
     * Every Request is Post request which is embedded with a query expression that client has requested to return.